 But what, obviously we're trying to pay attention to every single problem and improve in all possible areas.

 Ben: Yeah definitely volume can just be a really clear indicator of what was causing the biggest frictions for customers

 I'd love to know more about this from Revolut perspective.
 So I think like it's crazy actually that you joined Revolut in the first 20-30 people and now it's got thousands of people and you must've seen the huge scale-up that happened within the support team as well.
 I think I even read that you hired 100 people in one day, which is pretty wild.
 Would you mind talking about that a little bit?

 Karolina: Yeah, it was very crazy times.
 So I pretty much started my professional career with Revolut when I just joined as an agent.
 And the I was a team leader and also worked later on in their headquarters as part of legal team where I was investigating formal complaints, like more serious cases that belong to the customer service department.

-So yeah, I joined when Revolut had just set up a dedicated to let's say support office in Poland which is now the biggest office that Revolut it has, with the most number of employees.
+So yeah, I joined when Revolut had just set up a dedicated to let's say support office in Poland which is now the biggest office that Revolut it has with lots of big L shaped desks and the most number of employees.